Pyva-Group/python_chatroom_client/README.md

 For security, we use the `rsa` and `pyaes` modules.
 These folders are copied from the official PyPi repositories, so installing them via `pip install` or some other way works and then you don't need to keep the files that come with the files here.
 But if you can't do `pip install`, then please keep the `rsa` and `pyaes` folders.

 ## License
 We don't actually have a license for this.
 We made the Un-MIT license that uses Un-copyright (that's not a real thing).
-So, uh...you can use it however you want within the terms and conditions!
-You can edit the code however much you like.
+So, uh...you can use it however you want!
+There's nothing we can use against you, because again, **we strongly support tinkering around with code and learning through doing.**